ABBA: The Tour: Background

-Nevertheless, the last scheduled ABBA concert in the United States in Washington, D.C. on October 4, was cancelled due to Fältskog's emotional distress suffered during the flight from New York to Boston, when the group's private plane was subjected to extreme weather conditions and was unable to land for an extended period.
+Nevertheless, the last scheduled ABBA concert in the United States in Washington, D.C., on October 4, was cancelled due to Fältskog's emotional distress suffered during the flight from New York to Boston, when the group's private plane was subjected to extreme weather conditions and was unable to land for an extended period.

 Rehearsals of the tour continued when ABBA made a surprise appearance at a nightclub in Stockholm as a sneak peek for the upcoming tour.
 Andersson felt they needed to do this in order to build the self-confidence required to perform onstage in front of large audiences.

 The group returned to rehearsals in August 1979 after promotions in the United States and Mexico ended.
 While rehearsing at the Europafilm Studios in Sundbyberg, Andersson and Ulvaeus needed to produce a song to help promote the tour.
-Together, they wrote Gimme!
+Together, they wrote "Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight).
+(A Man After Midnight)".

 The staging for the tour was a standard endstage with a blue backdrop with several triangular structures, resembling icebergs.
 It was on this tour that Fältskog and Lyngstad wore the iconic blue, indigo and violet jumpsuits.
 The suits were later recreated by Madonna on her Confessions Tour as a tribute to the band.

 As the group toured the United States, their film ABBA: The Movie was shown in the city after each concert.

 Despite critical acclaim, the band did not plan to tour again.
 Lyngstad stated that she felt secure onstage whereas Fältskog felt more comfortable in the recording studio.
 The group disliked the conditions of traveling for the tour, with one plane trip that was very traumatic for Fältskog.
-Their reactions to touring would later be penned in the song Super Trouper.
+Their reactions to touring would later be penned in the song "Super Trouper" (1980).
 Many fans speculated the song was a long letter written to Ulvaeus' new lover—shown in the lines: "I was sick and tired of everything // When I called you last night from Glasgow // All I do is eat and sleep and sing // Wishing every show was the last show".
 However the song shifts viewpoint in the lines: "Facing 20,000 of your friends // How can anyone be so lonely // Part of a success that never ends // Still I'm thinking about you only".

-Even though the ABBA members continued their musical careers as solo artists, they did not regroup as ABBA for a concert tour until 2022's ABBA Voyage residency.
-The 1979 tour is considered to be a classic among ABBA fans; many contemporary artists and ABBA tribute bands have included elements of this tour in their shows.